-The project concerns the construction of a 210km 225kV simple circuit power transmission line from Bolgatanga (Ghana) to Ouagadougou (Burkina Faso) for exporting energy generated in Ghana at a lower cost (hydropower and gas fired thermal generation) to Burkina Faso, a landlocked Sahelian country.
-About 37 km of the line will be in Ghana and 171 km in Burkina Faso.
+The project concerns the construction of a 210 km 225kV simple circuit power transmission line from Bolgatanga (Ghana) to Ouagadougou (Burkina Faso) to interconnect the two countries and allow the export of energy generated in Ghana at a lower cost for Burkina Faso, a landlocked Sahelian country highly dependent on costly thermal generation.
+About 17 km of the line will be in Ghana and 171 km in Burkina Faso.